 In "union towns," union agencies are registered with the unions and follow the rules according to what the organization states.
 Working for a union agency is the ideal way to go because everyone in the business is on the same page.
 Study the union rules on your own: the right way is the union way.

 Non-union agencies are not regulated, so they operate under different rules than union agencies.
 They can throw you a curve and present you with unexpected situations.

-When looking for work as a talent agent in a non-union or non-industry town, your options are limited.
+Your options are limited when looking for work as a talent agent in a non-union or non-industry town.
 Try locating and listing the agencies within a 100-mile radius.
 Meet with each owner or manager and see if there is any way you can help the agency.
-Ask to intern for three months, and then be considered for a permanent position.
+Ask to intern for three months and then be considered for a permanent position.

-Don't think being an agent is a cushy job.
-It takes hard work and dedication working with the talent you support to the core.
+I don't think being an agent is a cushy job.
+It takes hard work and dedication to work with the talent you support to the core.
 It's also a people-person job that requires handholding and knowing when to offer sound advice to your client.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.